-Amandla is a partner in McKinsey’s Nairobi office, and has been with the firm for over seven years.
-She is a leader in our Africa Agriculture and Consumer Packaged Goods Practices, and plays a pivotal role within the McKinsey Center for Agricultural Transformation.
+Amandla is a partner in McKinsey’s Seattle office, and has been with the firm for almost a decade.
+She leads our global food security initiative and works across food systems in our Agriculture, Consumer Packaged Goods and Sustainability practices.
+She also plays a pivotal role within The African Agricultural Transformation Initiative (AATI), an innovative partnership to drive inclusive agricultural transformation in Africa.
 She began her career at the firm as a summer analyst in our Minneapolis Office, and was an early transfer into our Nigeria office.

-An economist by training with a “public sector heart and a private sector mind,” Amandla has served agriculture and food clients in more than 15 countries across Africa, Europe, and the United States with a focus on strategy and implementation—including growth, market entry, route-to-market, and digital design topics.
+An economist by training with a “public sector heart and a private sector mind,” Amandla has served agriculture and food clients in more than 15 countries across Africa, Europe, and the United States with a focus on strategy and implementation—including growth, market entry, route-to-market, digital design, and sustainability topics focused on integrated land use management.

 Examples of Amandla’s recent client work include the following: